-Video overlay, also known as Picture in Picture (PIP), is an effect often used to overlay some smaller videos on a background clip, which enables you to simultaneously display two or more video clips on the screen.
-It is an extremely useful technique to help you create convincing content when you make online tutorials, product demonstrations or game videos etc. Wondershare Fillmora is able to add up to 10 PIP tracks at a time.
-The following guide will provide a step-by-step procedure for making PIP videos by using the feature.
+PIP, also known as Picture in Picture, is an effect often used to overlay some smaller videos on a background clip, which enables you to simultaneously display two or more video clips on the screen.
+It is an extremely useful technique to help you create convincing content when you make online tutorials, product demonstrations or game videos etc. The following guide will provide a step-by-step procedure for making PIP videos by using this feature.

-Overlay clips will need to be dragged to the PIP track below the video track as below:
+Overlay clip will need to be dragged to another video track as below:

 Motions add a touch to your overlays.
-Filmora provides dozens of motion effects for you to choose from.
-To apply a motion, double click the target clip on the PIP track to enter the motion library as below:
+Filmora9 provides dozens of motion effects for you to choose from.
+To apply a motion, double click the target clip on the overlay clip to enter the motion library as below: